mahabubulhasan/acl/README.md

 # acl

-Dynamically configurable access control for Laravel
+Dynamically configurable access control for Laravel.
+One user can have multiple roles.

 ### install